One of the questions I get asked the most is: “Can I keep urban chickens even though I live in the city?” And my answer is always a huge YES!

 It’s also important to make sure that your urban chickens are getting enough protein.
 If you want an out-of-the-box treat, black soldier fly larvae are full of protein, fat, AND 50 times more calcium than treats such as mealworms.

 And hens LOVE them!
-I have an in depth article about the benefits of black soldier fly larvae here if you want more information!
-If you want black soldier fly larvae for your hens, we carry them in the store right here.
+I have an in-depth article about the benefits of black soldier fly larvae here if you want more information!

-For golden yolks (which is why most people keep chickens – for healthier eggs), adding the herb calendula to your chickens’ diet is a must.
-(We carry calendula in the store right here.)
+For golden yolks in your fresh eggs (which is why most people keep chickens – for healthier eggs), adding the herb calendula to your chickens’ diet is a must.
+We carry Best Eggs Ever! which has a healthy amount of calendula in it!
+Just put this blend in your hen’s nest box, and watch out!

 Calendula contains beta carotenes, which lend their orange color to your hen’s yolks.